You've been pinning for a while now, and you've started wondering if you can actually make money on Pinterest, doing just start!

-- Do affiliate marketing: Write product reviews, product list posts and how-to guides and use Pinterest to drive traffic to these money pages.
-Now if someone clicks through from Pinterest to your website, clicks on an affiliate link and end up making a purchase on the partner's website, you get a commission.
+- Do affiliate marketing: Write product reviews, product list posts, and how-to guides and use Pinterest to drive traffic to these money pages.
+Now if someone clicks through from Pinterest to your website, clicks on an affiliate link, and ends up making a purchase on the partner's website, you get a commission.

 - Make use of other monetization models such as sponsored posts to earn even more money using Pinterest traffic.

 You can use these methods in tandem for maximum earnings, just keep track of which one is working the best!

 This is the most straightforward way of making money with Pinterest, and it can be done in just a few steps.